mongodb-developer/social-app-demo/README.md

 ## Bonus: Team Collaboration

 Team up with someone and browse to each other's deployed applications.
 Leave some flutters to let them know it's working.
-B